Lens: A Knowledge-Guided Foundation Model for Network Traffic: Related Work

-\textbf{Deep Learning Techniques.} Deep learning techniques have been introduced to provide a more automated approach to comprehending network traffic without human-designed features.
-DF \cite{df}, for example, devised Convolutional Neural Networks (CNN) for identifying a novel website fingerprinting attack.
+\textbf{Deep Learning Techniques.} Deep learning techniques have been introduced to provide a more automated approach to comprehend network traffic without human-designed features.
+DF~\cite{df}, for example, devised Convolutional Neural Networks (CNN) for identifying a novel website fingerprinting attack.
 In addition, FS-Net~\cite{fs-net, tscrnn} employed recurrent neural networks (RNN) and its variant LSTM~\cite{bilstm,datanet} to classify network traffic.
-Recently, a method called DeepPacket \cite{deeppacket} is introduced.
+Recently, a method called DeepPacket~\cite{deeppacket} has been introduced.
 It combined the stacked autoencoder (SAE) with CNN to identify and extract the important features for traffic classification tasks.
 However, these approaches rely heavily on large amounts of labeled data and have limited generalization ability.

-\textbf{Pre-training Approaches.} To improve model generalization ability, recent studies have adopted pre-training techniques to learn the representations from large-scale traffic data in an unsupervised manner.
-For instance, PERT \cite{pert} and ET-BERT \cite{etbert} leveraged the pre-trained ALBERT \cite{albert} and BERT \cite{bert} models to learn the latent representations, respectively.
-However, these models are not applicable to traffic generation due to their encoder-only structure.
-Most recently, NetGPT \cite{netgpt} built on GPT-2 \cite{gpt2} has been developed for both traffic classification and generation in a generative way.
-However, it fails to capture the global information of input data due to its decoder-only framework, leading to sub-optimal performance on traffic understanding tasks \cite{codet5}.
-Moreover, NetGPT\footnote{NetGPT is currently preprinted and not open-sourced, and we thus do not compare our method with it.} pre-trained on network traffic without removing IP addresses, which may result in a risk of privacy leakage.
-Lastly, it is only implemented on 8 downstream tasks for traffic classification while our \Lens ~is tested on 15 downstream tasks.
-Table \ref{tab:diff} summarizes the comparison of the proposed \Lens~ and other existing methods.
+\textbf{Pre-training Approaches.} To improve model generalization ability, recent studies have adopted pretraining techniques to learn representations from large-scale traffic data in an unsupervised manner.
+For instance, PERT~\cite{pert} and ET-BERT~\cite{etbert} leveraged the ALBERT~\cite{albert} and BERT~\cite{bert} to learn the latent network representations, respectively.
+Lately, netFound~\cite{guthula2023netfound} and NetMamba~\cite{wang2024netmamba} pre-trained hierarchical Transformers and state space models for learning network representations separately.
+However, these models pre-train on random masking and are only applicable for classification due to their encoder-only structure.
+At the same time, Decoder-based models like NetGPT~\cite{netgpt}, GBC~\cite{zhao2025language}, and TrafficGPT~\cite{qu2024trafficgpt}~\footnote{NetGPT, GBC and TrafficGPT are currently preprinted and not open-sourced, and we thus do not compare our method with them.} are pre-trained on the next token prediction for both traffic classification and generation.
+Nevertheless, they predict tokens based on causal probabilities, inferring the value of network fields based on partial context.
+More recently, works like TrafficLLM~\cite{cui2025trafficllm} fine-tuned LLM pretrained on natural language for traffic classification and generation.
+However, it suffers from hallucination and requires more labeled data to mitigate the domain gap.
+Different from prior works, we pre-train a network foundation model with a knowledge-guided task combined with auxiliary context to learn better network representations.
+Table~\ref{tab:diff} summarizes the comparison of the proposed \Lens~and other existing methods.